genericqueso/gd-io/README.md

 - `gdLevel: get_color_channel(self, val: int) -> gdColor`

-Gets a particular color channel from a level based on the ID of the color.
-If color ID is not present, the default white that all channels are initially set to is returned.
+Gets a particular color channel from a level based on an ID.
+If there exists no color with the specified ID, the method returns the default white that all channels are initially set to.

 ---